skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 a number of useless options like silver trim, gold inlay, fancy types of wood for the shaft, exotic leathers for the handle, and so on.
 All of these would make the weapon more ornate and less practical.
-The Dwarf isn't having any of it.
+The dwarf isn't having any of it.
 At length the smith realizes that this is a hammer for crunching foes, not hanging over the hearth, and so he relents.
 Since all of the parts of the weapon are stock, only the head needs to be custom-crafted.
 They agree on a price, and Thordek is told